ThiagoMaria-SecurityIT/infosec_tool/README.md

 ---

-## Important Security Note About the Secret Key
+## Important Security Note: Secret Key & Network Traffic

+This application is designed for educational purposes only.
+Please be aware of the following security considerations:

+### 1. Hard-Coded Secret Key
-This application uses a Flask `secret_key` to securely sign the session cookie, which is essential for the Post-Redirect-Get pattern to function.

-In the `app.py` file, the key is hard-coded:
+This application uses a Flask `secret_key` to securely sign the session cookie.
+In the `app.py` file, the key is hard-coded for simplicity:
 ```python
 app.secret_key = 'a_super_secret_key_change_this_later'
 ```
-This is done for simplicity and demonstration purposes only. **This is not secure and should never be done in a production application.**

-In a real-world environment, the secret key must be a long, random, and unpredictable string, and it should be loaded from a secure location, such as an environment variable, not written directly in the code.
+**This is not secure and should never be done in a production application.** In a real-world environment, the secret key must be a long, random, and unpredictable string loaded from a secure location, such as an environment variable, not written directly in the code.

+### 2. Unencrypted Network Traffic (No HTTPS)

+The standard Flask development server runs over HTTP, not HTTPS.
+This means that all data sent between your browser and the application—including any text you type, generated keys, and encrypted messages—is transmitted in **plaintext** over your network.

+> [!Caution]
+> **Anyone listening on the network can see all the data being processed.**
+> **Do not use this tool to encrypt real, sensitive information.**

+Therefore, this tool should only be used for learning and demonstration. **Do not use it to encrypt real, sensitive information.**

 ---